• Skip to primary navigation

 four images showing how to make the chocolate cake batter

-• Add the flour, sugar, cocoa, baking soda, baking powder, and salt to a large mixing bowl.
+• Add the all-purpose flour, sugar, cocoa, baking soda, baking powder, and salt to a large mixing bowl.

 • Blend the dry ingredients together.